Translated by Hilary Keyes

 Website: Ueno Toshogu.com/

-The word 'shitamachi' is used to refer to the downtown inhabited by the common people in Japanese.
+The word "shitamachi" refers to the downtown inhabited by the common people in Japanese.
 Feeling nostalgic for the Japanese and very 'Japanese' for international visitors, the buildings and townscape of old Japan evoke feelings of nostalgia from the Japanese and inspire the Western image of 'Japan'.
 The Shitamachi Museum in Ueno Park is where you can find Tokyo's old shitamachi resurrected.

-Within the dismantled and rebuilt 100 year old merchant's house and home of a common person, you can see displays of the geta straps sold by the merchants and the kimono worn by the commoners as they washed and dried their regular clothing, as well as other household tools on exhibition here.
-This is a very valuable museum that has preserved the daily lives of the common people in Japan from long ago for the modern generations to enjoy.
+Within the dismantled and rebuilt 100-year-old merchant's house and home of a common person, you can see displays of the geta straps sold by the merchants and the kimono worn by the commoners as they washed and dried their regular clothing, as well as other household tools on exhibit here.
+This is a very valuable museum that has preserved the daily lives of the common people in Japan from long ago for modern generations to enjoy.

 Visit Slip Back in Time at Ueno's Shitamachi Museum to learn more about this museum.